softwarewolves/ride-sharing/README.md

 The exercise contains three parts:
 * Make the React app OIDC/OAuth2 aware and add a login button.
 The login should return both an ID token and an access token.
 The scope of the access token that you request should be 'openid rides/create rides/delete rides/update'
-* add a sandboxed iframe.
+* sandbox the gocarma news iframe.
 Verify that it is not allowed to run any scripts
 * add a CSP policy which is as stringent as possible without breaking existing things

 ## React